codeofdusk/freeswitch-fcc-blacklist/readme.md

     ./import-fcc-blacklist

 ### Add Dialplan Logic
 Add an extension to your FreeSWITCH dialplan to handle blacklisted numbers.
 It should be added before your standard call flow.
-If you are using Fusion PBX, add an inbound route with your DID as the destination, your alternative destination for blacklisted callers as the action and an order lower than your standard inbound route.
+If you are using Fusion PBX, add an inbound route with your DID as the destination, your alternative destination for blacklisted callers as the action and an order before your standard inbound route.
 Click save and reopen your inbound route.
 Add a new line, with tag condition, data `^true$`, order 1 and the following type:

     ${blacklist(check FCC ${regex(${caller_id_number}|^\+([0-9]+)$|%1)})}